Aloe Vera, the Burn Plant

-This Easter, (2011) I rediscovered my aloe vera, the burn plant, and what a miracle-worker it is for second-degree burns.
+The Easter of 2011 I rediscovered my aloe vera the burn plant, and what a miracle-worker it is for second-degree burns.
 Have you got time for my story?

-My brother Tom lives in my city, but in an apartment of his own.
-He is disabled and lives in a wheelchair.
-On holidays I usually prepare a meal at home, and take it over to his apartment to share with him.
-(It's only a five minute drive and easier than trying to cook in his not-so-clean kitchen).
-After we had enjoyed our hot turkey and mashed potatoes meal, and mixed vegetables, I did dishes (after I'd cleaned his sink).
+My brother Tom lived in my city, but in an apartment of his own.
+He was disabled and lives in a wheelchair.
+On holidays I usually prepared a meal at home, and took it over to his apartment to share with him.
+(It was only a five minute drive and easier than trying to cook in his not-so-clean kitchen).
+After we had enjoyed our hot turkey and mashed potatoes Easter meal, with mixed vegetables, I did dishes (after I'd cleaned his sink).
 Then I spied his coffee maker and saw how grundgy it looked.

 What's a few more minutes?
 I grabbed it and started to scrub it down.
 Somehow without realizing it, I had flicked the switch to on, and when I put my left hand down on the element to steady it while I scrubbed the other side, Whew!
 My hand flew up fast as soon as I was aware of the heat.